Hero Background

 The BBB, or Better Business Bureau, is an independent agency that rates businesses on their ability to navigate and resolve customer complaints.
 They also offer complaint and resolution services for customers and businesses.

-The BBB rates American Income Life A+, the highest possible rating, but they are not BBB-accredited.
-However, their customer rating is 1.42 / 5 from over 800 customer reviews, and they have over 800 customer complaints in the last three years, an abnormally high number of complaints.
+The BBB rates American Income Life A+, the highest possible rating, and they are BBB-accredited.
+However, AIL’s customer rating is 1.37 / 5 from over 800 customer reviews, and they have over 800 customer complaints in the last three years, an abnormally high number of complaints.

 American Income Life Reviews: Customer Feedback